Seb0927/Seb0927/README.md

 <h1 align="center"> Hi!
 Nice to meet you (✿◕‿◕) </h1>

 I am Sebastian and welcome to my profile.
-Currently I'm proud studying on [University Of The Valley](https://www.univalle.edu.co/) (╯°o°)ᕗ
+Currently I'm proud studying on [University Of The Valley](https://www.univalle.edu.co/)!

 ## About Me
-- 🇨🇴 I am from Latin America/Colombia ◔ ⌣ ◔
+- 🇨🇴 I am from Latin America/Colombia.
-- 💻 Interested on DevOps and Cloud Computing -(˘▾˘-)
+- 💻 Interested on DevOps and Cloud Computing. -(˘▾˘-)
-- ⚡ You can find me doing LeetCode exercises on my free time ᕙ(⇀‸↼‶)ᕗ
+- ⚡ You can find me doing LeetCode exercises on my free time.

 ## My Software Skills
 - Python 🐍